jenslys/autovod/README.md

 ![Releases](https://img.shields.io/github/v/release/jenslys/AutoVOD.svg)

-This script automates downloading and uploading Twitch.TV VODs to a selected upload provider.
+This script automates downloading and uploading Twitch.TV Streams to a selected upload provider.
 Broadcasts are downloaded in realtime, in the best quality available.
+The script checks every minute if the selected streamer is live, if the streamer is; it immediately starts uploading the stream.

 Current available upload options: